A Simple Joint Model for Improved Contextual Neural Lemmatization

 \section{A Joint Neural Model}

 The primary contribution of this paper is a joint model of morphological tagging and lemmatization.
-The intuition behind the joint model is simple: high-accuracy lemmatization requires a representation of the sentential context, in which the word occurs (this behind has been evinced in \cref{sec:introduction})---a morphological tag provides the precise summary of the context required to choose the correct lemma.
-Armed with this, we define our joint model of lemmatization and morphological tagging as:
+The intuition behind the joint model is simple: high-accuracy lemmatization requires a representation of the sentential context, in which the word occurs (see the example given in \cref{sec:introduction}), and a morphological tag provides a precise summary of the context required to choose the correct lemma.
+Armed with this intuition, we define our joint model of lemmatization and morphological tagging as:

 \Cref{fig:model} illustrates the structure of our model in the form of a graphical model.
 We will discuss the lemmatization factor and the morphological tagging factor following two subsections, separately.
 We caution the reader that the discussion of these models will be brief: Neither of these particular components is novel with respect to the literature, so the formal details of the two models is best found in the original papers.
 The point of our paper is to describe a simple manner to combine these existing parts into a state-of-the-art lemmatizer.\looseness=-1